MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-tagging.md

 - M365-collaboration
 - SPMigration
 search.appverid: MET150
-description: "Importing tags with Migration Manager".
+description: "Importing tags with Migration Manager"
 ---

 # Importing and using tags with Microsoft Manager